Singular valuations and the Hadwiger theorem on convex functions: Properties of the Differential cycle

 \subsection{Weak continuity of the differential cycle on $\Conv(\R^n,\R)$}

 In this section, we collect some results on the differential cycle and show that it satisfies a weak continuity property.
-These results are strictly speaking not necessary for the construction of the singular valuations in Section \ref{section:singularHessianValuations}, as we only use that the Hessian measures are continuous with respect to the weak topology, which implies that the functionals $f\mapsto D(f)\llcorner \kappa_i$ are continuous with respect to the weak topology, where $\kappa_i\in\Omega^n(T^*\R^n)$ are certain differential forms inducing the Hessian measures, see Section \ref{section:repHessianMeasures}.
+These results are strictly speaking not necessary for the construction of the singular valuations in Section \ref{section:singularHessianValuations}, as our construction only uses that the Hessian measures (which can be obtained by integration over the differential cycle, see Proposition \ref{proposition:interpretation-hessian-measures} below) have similar properties, compare for example \cite{ColesantiEtAlHessianvaluations2020}.
 However, a generalization of this construction to different invariant measures will need these continuity properties of the differential cycle for arbitrary continuous differential forms.
 We have thus included the argument.\\

-First, we will collect some properties of the differential cycle, established by Fu in \cite{FuMongeAmpereFunctions1989}. \begin{proposition}[\cite{FuMongeAmpereFunctions1989} Proposition 2.4] Let $f$ be a Monge-Amp\`ere function and $\phi\in C^{1,1}(\R^n)$.
+First, we will collect some properties of the differential cycle, established by Fu in \cite{FuMongeAmperefunctions.1989}. \begin{proposition}[\cite{FuMongeAmperefunctions.1989} Proposition 2.4] Let $f:\R^n\rightarrow \R$ be a Monge-Amp\`ere function and $\phi\in C^{1,1}(\R^n)$.
 Then $f+\phi$ is Monge-Amp\`ere and

-where $G_\phi:T^*\R^n\rightarrow T^*\R^n$ is given by $(x,y)\mapsto (x,y+d\phi(x))$. \end{proposition} \begin{proposition}[\cite{FuMongeAmpereFunctions1989} Theorem 2.2.]
+where $G_\phi:T^*\R^n\rightarrow T^*\R^n$ is given by $(x,y)\mapsto (x,y+d\phi(x))$. \end{proposition} \begin{proposition}[\cite{FuMongeAmperefunctions.1989} Theorem 2.2.]
 If $f\in\Conv(\R^n,\R)$, then

 where $\partial f(x)$ denotes the subgradient of $f$ in $x\in {\R^n}$.
 In particular, given an open set $U\subset {\R^n}$,